airspeed-velocity/asv/docs/source/writing_benchmarks.rst

    the benchmark would be marked as skipped.
 This behavior was deprecated from 0.5 onwards.

+   .. versionchanged:: 0.6

-   From 0.6 onwards, to keep compatibility with earlier versions, it is possible to raise ``asv_runner.benchmark.mark.SkipNotImplemented`` anywhere within a Benchmark, though users are advised to use the skip decorators instead as they are faster and do not execute the ``setup`` function.
+      To keep compatibility with earlier versions, it is possible to raise ``asv_runner.benchmark.mark.SkipNotImplemented`` anywhere within a
+      Benchmark, though users are advised to use the skip decorators instead as they are faster and do not execute the ``setup`` function.
 See :ref:`skipping-benchmarks` for more details.

 The ``setup`` method is run multiple times, for each benchmark and for each repeat.
 If the ``setup`` is especially expensive, the